aaronbloomfield/ics/hws/hw-buffer.md

 ### Submission

-You are going to submit a number of files:
+You are going to submit five files:

-- Makefile: this calls four compilation lines (three from task 2, and one from task 3; the line for task 3 will also apply to tasks 4 and 5).
+- `Makefile`: this calls four compilation lines (three from task 2, and one from task 3; the line for task 3 will also apply to tasks 4 and 5).
     - Make sure that things are compiled to the right names! shellcode.s should compile to shellcode.o, all of task 2 should compile into the `shellcode_test` executable, and the code from task 3 should compile into the `attack_shellcode` executable.
   - You can also include the compilation line for grade.c or not -- we will provide it during testing regardless.
-- shellcode.s and shellcode_test.c from task 2
+- `shellcode.s` and `shellcode_test.c` from task 2
-- attack_shellcode.c from task 3 & 4 (if you completed task 4, just submit that version, as that shows you also completed task 3)
+- `attack_shellcode.c` from task 3 & 4 (if you completed task 4, just submit that version, as that shows you also completed task 3)
-- buffer.py from task 5
+- `buffer.py` from task 5

+If you did not get to a section, you will still have to submit the required files, as the submission will check that all 5 files are present.
+You can just create an empty file (or a file with `hello world` in it) if you did not get to that part.